ricocatford/black-dog-shop/README.md

 After setting Heroku app and ElephantSQL DB, last step was creating a bucket in S3 AWS that holds all my static and media files.

 ## 9. Testing
-All the testing can be found [HERE](https://github.com/ricocatford/black-dog-shop/blob/master/TESTING.md)
+All the testing can be found in a separate file [HERE](https://github.com/ricocatford/black-dog-shop/blob/master/TESTING.md).